Scheduling API

 The scheduling service is designed to operate over channels that may re-order messages.

-Because some scheduling operations are sensitive to the order in which they are applied (a “create” operation followed by a “delete” operation may leave the schedule in a different state than if the operations were applied in the reverse order), each CreateEntryRequest
+Because some scheduling operations are sensitive to the order in which they are applied (a “create” operation followed by a “delete” operation may leave the schedule in a different state than if the operations were applied in the reverse order), each CreateEntryRequest, DeleteEntryRequest and FinalizeRequest is annotated with a sequence number (abbreviated seqno).

-The first operation will be annotated with a sequence number of 1, and each following message will have a sequence number one greater than that of the previous message.
+The first request will be annotated with a sequence number of 1, and each subsequent request will have a sequence number one greater than that of the previous request.

 An agent should wait to execute a request until all previous requests in the sequence have been received and executed.